 "G" Armed Security

 Choosing The Right Training academy to obtain your "G" Armed Security license makes all the difference.
 Here at The Right Training, LLC, students will obtain a thorough understanding of what it takes to become a licensed security officer.
 With 30+ years of combined experience in the security industry, law enforcement, military and private investigations, our "DI" and "K" licensed instructors explain the similarities and the differences between law enforcement officers and security officers.

-Our Security Officer training courses meet and exceed the State of Florida "D" curriculum.
+Our Security Officer training courses meet and exceed the State of Florida "G" curriculum.
 Plus we give more input than any other training location, simply because all of our instructors are currently active or retired Security Officers with 30+ years of hands on experience.
 Classes are kept small (usually 3–10) and are taught in a comfortable environment.

 We prepare our Security Officers to take their place in a fast growing and rewarding career.

 You must provide your own firearm and ammunition.
 State license fees are NOT included.

 Security Officer (Armed) - Class “G”: Any individual who performs ARMED security services must have a Class “G” Security Officer license.